 There is no minimum application and we are happy to act as a co-sponsor of a project.

-Unfortunately, entries for the Motor-Vision Awards 2018 have closed but don't worry, the Motor-Vision Awards will return in 2019.
-Keep your eyes peeled for more information.
+Unfortunately, entries for the Motor-Vision Awards are now closed but don't worry, the Motor-Vision Awards will make a return soon.

 Dan & Dave both work for a company called Fensport, who specialise in performance Toyotas and their idea was to drive from their hometown of Chatteris, Cambridgeshire, to Tokyo in a modified Toyota Yaris while, along the way, raising as much money as possible for Children In Need.